6 Reasons Plaintiffs Get Denied for Pre-Settlement Funding

 Most applications for pre-settlement funding will ask if you have previously sought funding related to your case.
 Resist the temptation to conceal this information, as all funding companies will perform due diligence.

-In some cases, funding companies will decide there is no room for further funding due to the value of your potential settlement or award and previous lawsuit loans already in place.
+In some cases, funding companies will decide there is no room for further funding due to the value of your potential settlement or award and any previous lawsuit loans already in place.

-Funding is Not Available in Your State
+Funding Is Not Available in Your State

 Your Financial Liabilities Don’t Meet Guidelines